dsoprea/go-logging/README.md

 package thispackage

 import (
-    "golang.org/x/net/context"
+    "context"
+    "errors"

     "github.com/dsoprea/go-logging"
-    "github.com/dsoprea/go-appengine-logging"
 )

 var (
-    thisfile_log = log.NewLogger("thisfile")
+    thisfileLog = log.NewLogger("thispackage.thisfile")
 )

 func a_cry_for_help(ctx context.Context) {
+    err := errors.New("a big error")
-    thisfile_log.Errorf(ctx, "How big is my problem: %s", "pretty big") }
+    thisfileLog.Errorf(ctx, err, "How big is my problem: %s", "pretty big") }

 func init() {
-    log.AddAdapterMaker("appengine", aelog.NewAppengineAdapterMaker())
+    cla := log.NewConsoleLogAdapter()
+    log.AddAdapter("appengine", cla)
 }
 ```

 Notice two things:

-1. We configure the "appengine" adapter factory.
-The first adapter registered will be used be default.
+1. We register the "console" adapter at the bottom.
+The first adapter registered will be used by default.
-2. We pass in-the name of a prefix (what we refer to as a "noun") to `log.NewLogger()`.
-This is a simple, descriptive name that represents the current body of logic.
-We recommend that you define a different log for every file at the package level, but it is your choice if you want to go with this methodology, share the same logger over the entire package, define one for each struct, etc..
+2. We pass-in a prefix (what we refer to as a "noun") to `log.NewLogger()`.
+This is a simple, descriptive name that represents the subject of the file.
+By convention, we dot-separate the package and the name of the file.
+We recommend that you define a different log for every file at the package level, but it is your choice whether you want to do this or share the same logger over the entire package, define one in each struct, etc..

 ### Example Output